ChainWhiZ/Resources-Center-Web3/README.md

 1. Creat an issue with the topic you want to cover.
 2. Clone this Repo,  create a file with the name of the topic you want to cover.
 3. Create a branch in the format <issue_number>-<branch_name>.
+4. Push the changes and tag the issue in the PR description
-4. Tag anyone of the member from Chainwhiz for review.
+5. Tag anyone of the member from Chainwhiz for review.
-5. Submit the PR as a solution in [this](https://app.chainwhiz.app/bounty/62b4b39ce6f0289bc4e03c3f) bounty
+6. Submit the PR as a solution in [this](https://app.chainwhiz.app/bounty/62b4b39ce6f0289bc4e03c3f) bounty

 WAGMI 🚀